bihealth/bih-cluster/bih-cluster/docs/connecting/from-external.md

 $ ssh jdoe_c@hpc-login-1.cubi.bihealth.org
 ```

-### Charite VDI
+### Charité VDI (Not recommended)
-Alternative to using Zusatzantrag B, you can also get access to the Charite VDI (Virtual Desktop Infrastructure).
+Alternative to using Zusatzantrag B, you can also get access to the Charité VDI (Virtual Desktop Infrastructure).
-Here, you connect to a virtual desktop computer which is in the Charite network.
+Here, you connect to a virtual desktop computer which is in the Charité network.
 From there, you can connect to the BIH HPC system.

 You need to apply for extended VPN access to be able to access the BIH VDI.